alicenguyen-qut/awsgenaihackathon/README.md

 ### 1.2 MealBuddy - The Solution, Vision and Value Proposition

-MealBuddy's vision is to address the gap of **fragmented, generic, and inaccessible nutrition tools** - delivering **personalised, proactive nutrition support** by combining recipe search, meal planning, shopping lists, and nutrition tracking in a **single AI-powered conversation**.
+MealBuddy's vision is to address the gap of **fragmented, generic, and inaccessible nutrition tools** - delivering **personalised, proactive nutrition support** by combining meal suggestions, recipe searches and planning, shopping lists, and nutrition tracking in a **single AI-powered conversation**.

 | Value Proposition | How MealBuddy Helps |
 |---|---|